 Abstract

 Impaired balance can lead to an increased risk of falls and fractures in elderly women.
-Taking postural balance into account along with other fracture risk factors can help identify women who are at higher risk of fractures due to falls.
+Taking postural balance into account along with other fracture risk factors may help identify women who are at higher risk of fractures due to falls.
 Aim of this prospective cohort study was to study the independent effect of postural sway on fracture risk after controlling for established fracture risk factors.
 The sample of this study is a stratified random sample of 1568 women born between 1932-1941, residing in Kuopio province, Eastern Finland.
 Fracture data was obtained through study questionnaires and was verified through hospital records.
 Mortality data was verified through national registry.
 Using static posturography, postural sway was recorded for 1568 women at fifth year follow-up.
-Mediolateral, anteroposterior and total sway parameters used for analysis.
+Mediolateral, anteroposterior and total sway parameters were used for analysis.
 Mean follow-up time for fractures was 10.7 years and 17.5 years for mortality.
-At end follow-up, subjects in the highest quartile of mediolateral sway (HR 2.0; 95% CI 1.5-2.7), anteroposterior sway (HR 1.4; 95% CI 1.0-1.9) and total sway (HR 1.6; 95% CI 1.2-2.2) were found to be at significantly higher risk of overall fracture when compared with the first quartile.
+Subjects in the highest quartile of mediolateral sway (HR 2.0; 95% CI 1.5-2.7), anteroposterior sway (HR 1.4; 95% CI 1.0-1.9) and total sway (HR 1.6; 95% CI 1.2-2.2) were found to be at significantly higher risk of overall fracture when compared with the lowest quartile.
 The risk persisted after adjustment for fracture risk factors used in the FRAX fracture risk assessment tool.
-Further, subjects having low bone density and high postural sway simultaneously, were at 4.9 times higher risk of fracture (CI 95% 2.6-9.5) when compared with subjects having high bone density along with low postural sway.
+Further, subjects having both low bone density and high postural sway, were at 4.9 times higher risk of fracture (CI 95% 2.6-9.5) when compared with subjects having high bone density along with low postural sway.

 Keywords: Balance, postural sway, fracture risk assessment, mortality, general population studies.